chipsalliance/caliptra-sw/rom/dev/README.md

 ### 9.6 Handling commands from Mailbox
 ROM supports the following set of commands before handling the FW_DOWNLOAD command (described in section 9.6).
 Once the FW_DOWNLOAD is issued, ROM stops processing any additional mailbox commands.
 1. **STASH_MEASUREMENT**: Up to eight measurements can be sent to the ROM for recording.
 Format of a measurement is documented at https://github.com/chipsalliance/caliptra-sw/blob/main/runtime/README.md#stash_measurement
-2. **VERSION**: [TODO] Add links to data structure formats once available.
+2. **VERSION**: Get version info about the module. https://github.com/chipsalliance/caliptra-sw/blob/main/runtime/README.md#version
-3. **SELF_TEST_START**: This command is used to invoke the FIPS Known-Answer-Tests (aka KAT) on demand.
-[TODO] Add links to data structure formats once available.
+3. **SELF_TEST_START**: This command is used to invoke the FIPS Known-Answer-Tests (aka KAT) on demand. https://github.com/chipsalliance/caliptra-sw/blob/main/runtime/README.md#self_test_start
-4. **SELF_TEST_GET_RESULTS**: This command is used to check if a SELF_TEST command is in progress.
-[TODO] Add links to data structure formats once available.
+4. **SELF_TEST_GET_RESULTS**: This command is used to check if a SELF_TEST command is in progress. https://github.com/chipsalliance/caliptra-sw/blob/main/runtime/README.md#self_test_get_results
-5. **SHUTDOWN**: This command is used clear the hardware crypto blocks including the keyvault.
-[TODO] Add links to data structure formats once available.
+5. **SHUTDOWN**: This command is used clear the hardware crypto blocks including the keyvault. https://github.com/chipsalliance/caliptra-sw/blob/main/runtime/README.md#shutdown
 6. **CAPABILITIES**: This command is used to query the ROM capabilities.
 Capabilities is a 128-bit value with individual bits indicating a specific capability.
-Currently, the only capability supported is ROM_BASE (bit 0).
-[TODO] Add links to data structure formats once available.
+Currently, the only capability supported is ROM_BASE (bit 0). https://github.com/chipsalliance/caliptra-sw/blob/main/runtime/README.md#capabilities

 ### 9.7 Downloading images from Mailbox